 Kensa provided Alistair with a 30kW three phase twin ground source heat pump to cover all of the space heating for the property.
 The house has high standards of insulation throughout with marble floors and under-floor heating making it very energy efficient.
 The ground source heat pump is housed in a specially built plant-room inside the property, with an external chamber containing the manifold.

 The ground source heat pump extracts renewable heat energy from the ground using six 50m slinkies buried in trenches under the front garden.
 Alistair installed the system himself; it was the first time he had done so, however, having worked in the housing industry for years and possessing a good understanding of how a ground source heat pump worked, the installation went very smoothly.

-Alistair got support from Kensa’s MCS Umbrella scheme to cover the system design and to ensure that the installation was eligible for the Government’s Renewable Heat Incentive (RHI).
-Alistair successfully applied for the RHI scheme which triggered quarterly payments for seven years that more than offsets the costs of the system due to the high heat load of the property.
+Alistair got support from Kensa’s MCS Umbrella scheme to cover the system design and to ensure that the installation was eligible for the Government’s Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding).
+Alistair successfully applied for the RHI (this scheme has now closed) scheme which triggered quarterly payments for seven years that more than offsets the costs of the system due to the high heat load of the property.

 I think ground source is the future of energy generation and everyone should embrace this technology.
 We had no issues at all with the installation; it’s very simple really and any competent plumber or electrician could do it.
 We were happy with Kensa who were very helpful throughout.

 I say, if you have the land area for the slinkies and it makes economic sense then it would be lunacy not to do it!
-The money we get back from the RHI more than offsets the capital costs and it means the property is much more energy efficient and less reliant on fossil fuels.
+The money we get back from the RHI (this scheme has now closed) more than offsets the capital costs and it means the property is much more energy efficient and less reliant on fossil fuels.

 Ground source review Woodcott - Ground recovery after slinky coils buried in trenches under the garden